Greenwood, Indiana: Interstate access

-As of 2019, three exits connect Greenwood to Interstate 65.
+As of 2025, three exits of Interstate 65 are located in the eastern portion of Greenwood.
 The most recently constructed interchange, Exit 97 (Worthsville Road), features a diverging diamond traffic design.
 It is one of two such installations in Indiana.
 The remaining two interchanges, Exit 99 (Main Street) and Exit 101 (County Line Road), use conventional diamond and parclo A4 configurations, respectively.
 All three interchanges serve major commercial and industrial zones in the city.

+Two exits of Interstate 69 are located just to the west of Greenwood city limits: Exit 156 (Smith Valley Road) and Exit 158 (County Line Road).